Keanu Williams toddler murder: Mother jailed for life

 "He must have been terrified, it must have been clear to you as soon as the violence had taken place that Keanu was badly in need of medical attention.

-"I accept that there was no intention to kill but this was a brutal and sustained attack."'No remorse'
+"I accept that there was no intention to kill but this was a brutal and sustained attack."

 Although the judge accepted Shuttleworth had experienced tragedy in losing her mother and grandmother following a "troubling" upbringing, he said she had shown a cruel and vicious streak towards Keanu.